 - You are going on a long trip to New York

-What if I don't want to have to choose?
+What if I don't want to choose?

 You may already know that New York is one of the most demanded cities by tourists around the world, and as such, there are quite a few types of passes available for all kinds of tastes.
-If what you prefer is to have unlimited access to all possible attractions (an open bar of attractions), I recommend the New York Pass (you can read my practical guide about the card here: New York Pass).
+If what you prefer is to have unlimited access to as many attractions as possible (an open bar of attractions), I recommend the New York Pass (you can read my practical guide about the card here: New York Pass).

-Other sightseeing cards available
+Other available sightseeing passes

-In case the New York Explorer Pass doesn't convince you, don't worry because there are other passes available for New York and maybe one of them will fit better to the trip you are planning.
+In case the New York Explorer Pass doesn't convince you, don't worry because there are other passes available for New York and maybe one of them fits better to the trip you are planning.
 To make it easier for you to choose, here are the practical guides I have written about other passes available and a comparative compilation of all of them: